alexec/www.alexecollins.com/source/2014-11-02-given-when-then-junit.md

 date: 2014-11-02 19:00 UTC
 tags: testing, junit
 ---
-I was introduced to a way to take some of the benefits of using the given/when/then style of specification based testing.
+I was recently introduced to a way to take some of the benefits of using the given/when/then style of specification based testing, and use them directly with JUnit.

-If you don't want to start using a system like Cucumber JVM with your existing codebase, you can still get a lot of the benefit from applying the mindset.
+You can get some of the benefits of using BDD style testing, but without the dependency on a system such as Cucumber JVM.

 The code is on [Github](https://github.com/alexec/givenwhenthenjunit).